-The courthouse is open to the public from 8:30 AM – 5:00 PM Monday thru Friday (later if there is a trial in session).
-Each Court Program may have different hours of operation and you can verify these hours by visiting the Court Programs web page link under General Information on our home page that gives you an overview of that department.
+The courthouse is open to the public from 8:30 a.m.–5 p.m., Monday–Friday (later if there is a trial in session).
+Departments may have different operating hours so please verify these hours by visiting the Court Programs webpage to find an overview of that particular department.

 Contact the clerk’s office in DeSoto County (863) 993-4876, in Manatee County (941) 749-1800 or in Sarasota County (941) 861-7400.

-All interpreter requests must be made 5 days in advance.
+All interpreter requests must be made five days in advance of the hearing.
 Please visit the Interpreters Page for more information.

 If you have any further questions please contact…

 Any attorney with a valid Florida bar number may access/use JACS.
 However, they must have their name and other information in the database prior to accessing JACS for the first time.
-First time users of JACS click here for instructions.
+First time users should visit the JACS page for instructions.